sylvaticus/juliatutorial/99---types.md

 There are two big elements that distinguish Julia implementation of OO paradigm from the mainstream one.

 1. Firstly, you do not associate functions to a type.
-So you do not call a function over a method (`foo.bar(x,y)`) but rather you pass the object as a parameter (`bar(foo, x, y)`).
+So you do not call a function over a method (`foo.bar(x,y)`) but rather you pass the object as a parameter (`bar(foo, x, y)`);
-2. In order to extend the behaiour of any object Julia doesn't use _inheritance_ (only abstract classes can be inheritate) but rather _composition_ (a field of the subtype is of the higher type, allowing access to its properties)
+2. In order to extend the behaiour of any object Julia doesn't use _inheritance_ (only abstract classes can be inheritated) but rather _composition_ (a field of the subtype is of the higher type, allowing access to its fields).

 ## More on types